All The Places To Dance Salsa On 2 in Melbourne (2026)

 Links: Instagram / Facebook

-It’s run by Stanly and Rhoda who usually do the warm-up salsa class, too.
-It’s either on 1 or on 2, depending a bit on the vibe of the people there.
+It’s run by Stanly and Rhoda, who usually do the warm-up salsa class, too.
+They’re a lovely pair, and it’s hard not to smile when learning from or dancing with them.
+The class is either on 1 or on 2, depending a bit on the vibe of the people there (come on, on 2 people, be more demanding!)

 The night often starts with a broader mix: on 1 dancers, some Cuban/timba energy, and people warming into the evening.
-Around 10:30 or so, the crowd can shift into a more serious social dancing mode, which means more on 2.
+The early evening is quite packed, which is fine — just dance small (a skill in itself).
+Around 10:30 pm (often after a performance), the crowd can shift into a more serious social dancing mode, which means more on 2.

 One of the nice things about Azuquita is that Tango Esencia gives it more of a private club feel, and there’s usually space to sit, talk, have a drink, and actually interact with people between dances.